Back to Blogs

 16. There's something about eating outside in the summer which makes you feel instantly relaxed.
 There are lots of eateries that have beautiful outside spaces to eat in Bury St Edmunds and the surrounding area, take a look at our Alfresco Dining Guide for some inspiration.

-17. Discover the stories of the soldiers of the Suffolk Regiment through medals, uniforms, photographs, weapons, equipment and personal memorabilia at the Suffolk Regiment Museum.
+17. Step back in time and uncover the powerful stories of the soldiers of the Suffolk Regiment through medals, uniforms, photographs, weapons, equipment and personal memorabilia at the recently refurbished Suffolk Regiment Museum which reopens on July 4th.

 Take a Greene King Brewery Tour this summer

-21. A tour of Greene King Brewery is a must when you visit!
-The brewery has a fascinating history going all the way back to 1086, when monks would brew ale on the site of the Great Abbey using water from Bury’s chalk wells which are still used today by Greene King.
+21. Don’t miss a tour of Greene King Brewery when you visit!
+The brewery has a layered history from 1086, when monks would brew ale on the site of the Great Abbey using water from Bury’s chalk wells which are still used today by Greene King.

 24. If the children are getting restless this summer holiday then West Stow Country Park's Beowulf and Grendel Trail is a fantastic walk to keep them occupied while learning something of the area's history and tales.
 The trail is self-guided and free!